dataplat/dbachecks/docs/functions/Export-DbcConfig.md

 # Export-DbcConfig

 ## SYNOPSIS
-Exports dbachecks configs from a json file to make it easier to modify or be used for specific configurations.
+Exports dbachecks configs to a json file to make it easier to modify or be used for specific configurations.

 ## SYNTAX